amesar/mlflow-resources/MLflow_FAQ.md

 ### How do I create an MLflow run from a model I have trained elsewhere?

+For example, if you have create an sklearn model outside of MLflow, you can import it as an MLflow run with the following code.
 ```
 import mlflow
 import cloudpickle